patrickcgray/deep_ifcb/README.md

 ```

-for the second load of data
+for the second load of data I used
 ```
 find . -name "*.zip" | while read filename; do unzip -o -d "`basename -s .zip "$filename"`" "$filename"; done;